 But just as his machines were beginning to set the world alight, a serious accident testing a Rapide model of his own design left him in a coma for months.

 The extent and consequences of his injuries have never been fully revealed – until now.

 According to those who knew and worked with him, Vincent was ‘a changed man’ – he became a quixotic, autocratic boss, hiring the best in the business only to disregard their advice on a whim.

 A ‘child-like adult’ according to friend and biographer Roy Harper, radical ideas never ceased to flow from Vincent’s restless mind – but he would never again design a vehicle which would go into production.

 Now, Philip Vincent is recognised as a visionary.

-Enthusiasts today seize on rumours of a new Vincent motorcycle to be produced.
-And in 2011, a final record fell to the marque when Rollie Free’s record-setting Black Lightning sold in California for circa $1 million.
+In 2011, a final record fell to the marque when Rollie Free’s record-setting Black Lightning sold in California for circa $1 million.

 A bike bearing the Vincent name had become the most expensive motorcycle ever sold.
-Philip Vincent – a man who ‘made wonderful motorbikes, but never made any money’ – paid a high price to realise his dreams.
+Philip Vincent – a man who ‘made wonderful motorbikes, but never any money’ – paid a high price to realise his dreams.

 Was it worth it?
 ‘Speed is expensive,’ he would say.